Skip to main content

 Horoscopes have served their purpose; it's time for us to upgrade.

-COUNTRIES HAVE CHARTS, TOO.
-Real astrological interpretation is based on computation based on the exact moment a person or an entity is born.
-Image from Resti Santiago |
+based on the exact moment a person or an entity is born.

 Astrology originated from the meticulous observations of the Mesopotamians and was transformed into a highly systematic body of knowledge that deals with the study of nature, human life and fate by Hellenistic philosophers, who lived and taught in Alexandria circa 100-50 BC.